pmistry9597/rust-plotter/README.md

 ## Why this thing failed
 This was meant to be something smaller so I can move on to other things.
 Yet, I kept thinking of new features that may be useful to have.
 Got to love scope creep, eh?

-In addition, major design flaw I made was choosing to use the Tauri frontend to render the actual display.
-I should have switched to a different option once I realized Tauri could not stream a render from rust directly, which meant I would have to render within the browser client provided by Tauri (*vomit*).
+In addition, a major design flaw I made was choosing to use the Tauri frontend to render the actual display.
+I should have switched to a different option once I realized Tauri could not stream a render from rust directly.
+This meant I had to render within the browser client provided by Tauri (*vomit*).

 For instance, I could have used Tauri just for the UI, and then have used another library in parallel for actually rendering to a window.